 Air Fryer Chicken Breast vs Oven Baked

-Air fryer chicken breast cooks faster than oven baked chicken because hot air circulates more directly around the meat.
+Air fryer cooks faster than oven, because hot air circulates more directly around the meat.
 Oven baking typically takes 20-25 minutes and may not brown as evenly without broiling.

 The air fryer reduces cooking time while maintaining moisture.